rubysg/singapore/README.md

   Good for electronics, lower floors specialise in audio, video and cameras.
   Shop around for the best prices and check warranties before plonking down your hard-earned cash.
 Some bargaining may be possible.
-Not all shops are\
+Caveat: not all shops are trustworthy.
-  trustworthy.

   Nearest MRT station: Bugis (East West and Downtown Lines).